nunet/device-management-service/types/README.md

 ### 4. Functionality

-`models` package holds interfaces and methods that are used by multiple packages.
+`types` package holds interfaces and methods that are used by multiple packages.
 The functionality of these interfaces/methods are typically implemented in other packages.

-Here are some methods defined in `models` package:
+Here are some methods defined in `types` package:

 #### NewExecutionResult